apetro/CAS-Documentation/en/08-hardening/08-chapter08.markdown

     networkaddress.cache.ttl=14400

+(See also the [JavaDoc for Java 6 InetAddress].)

 _Editorial note: Does this belong in the Hardening chapter, or would this go into the high availability chapter when discussing DNS role in HA?_

+[JavaDoc for Java 6 InetAddress]: http://download.oracle.com/javase/6/docs/api/java/net/InetAddress.html